Get Started

 PTE of adjusted estimator with simple confidence band

-To compute QTE, we use “predict_qte” method.
+To compute QTE, you can use predict_qte method.
 The confidence band is computed by bootstrap method.

 quantiles = np.array([0.1 * i for i in range(1, 10)], dtype=np.float32)